cavo789/blog/blog/2023/12/21/docker-quarto/index.md

 So, if you want to create documents, presentations, or even books, Quarto and Markdown can be your friends.
 They'll help you organize your thoughts, add cool features, and even share your work with the world.
 ```

-Now, back to your Linux console and we'll convert that file to a pdf. **Please refers to the official documentation of [Quarto](https://quarto.org/) to get in-depth information about it.**
+Now, back to your Linux console and you'll convert that file to a pdf. **Please refers to the official documentation of [Quarto](https://quarto.org/) to get in-depth information about it.**

 To convert to a PDF, the instruction to fire is `quarto render test.md --to pdf`.
-But since we're using Quarto from a Docker image, the instruction becomes `docker run -it --rm -v ${PWD}:/input -w /input -u $(id -u):$(id -g) cavo789/quarto quarto render test.md --to pdf`.
+But since you're using Quarto from a Docker image, the instruction becomes `docker run -it --rm -v ${PWD}:/input -w /input -u $(id -u):$(id -g) cavo789/quarto quarto render test.md --to pdf`.

 :::tip Docker CLI reminder
 As a reminder, the used Docker run command are (almost always the same):